grafana/tempo/docs/sources/tempo/operations/troubleshooting/unable-to-see-trace.md

 If the pipeline is not reporting any dropped spans, check whether application spans are being dropped by Tempo.
 The following metrics help determine this:
 - `tempo_receiver_refused_spans`.
 The value of `tempo_receiver_refused_spans` should be 0.

-  The Grafana Agent and Tempo share the same metric.
+  Grafana Agent and Tempo share the same metric.
 Make sure to check the value of the metric from both services.
   If the value of `tempo_receiver_refused_spans` is greater than 0, then the possible reason is the application spans are being dropped due to rate limiting.

 ### Solution